 Fewer Traffic Jams on Smaller Roads

-Since the weather was bad, I was reluctantly prepared to continue my road trip on the interstate.
-Just north of Richmond, Virginia, BAM, traffic came to a stand still.
-I recalled taking highway 1, parallel to I-95, on a previous trip.
 A quick check of my traffic app confirmed that it was a great option.
-For about 30 miles I took this bypass and I am confident that it was faster (although it is impossible to know for sure).
+For about 30 miles I took this bypass and I am confident that it was faster and I save a lot of time; although it is impossible to know for sure.
+I do know that I was moving most of the time instead of sitting at a standstill getting frustrated.